WillemSleegers/statcheck-word/faq.md

 To fix any errors, go to your statistical software to check which of the three numbers (test statistic, degrees of freedom, and/or *p*-value) you need to correct.

+### What does the correction for one-tailed tests do? <a name = "1tail"></a>

+By default, `statcheck` treats all tests as two-tailed.
+If you want to take into account one-tailed tests, you can check the box "Try to correct for one-tailed tests?".

+When this box is ticked, `statcheck` will search the entire text for the keywords "one-tailed", "one-sided", and "directional" (taking spacing issues etc. into account).
+When statcheck finds at least one of those keywords AND an initially inconsistent result would be consistent if it was a one-tailed test, then statcheck treats this case as a one-tailed test and counts it as consistent.

 ### Which results does `statcheck` detect? <a name="which"></a>